danielkovtun/rpredictit/README.md

 ## Installation

-You may install the stable version from CRAN, or the development version using *remotes*:
+You may install the stable version from CRAN, or the development version using *devtools*:
 ```{r}
 # install from CRAN
 install.packages('predictit')